 - A lengthy steep extracts more flavor from aromatics like Tahitian vanilla.

 - Keeping the heat below a boil will protect the gelatin from thermal degradation.

 - Cooling and whisking the base before dividing it into portions will keep the panna cotta from separating into layers of milk and cream.

 Panna cotta is one of my favorite desserts, equally delicious as a delicate dish all on its own or as a creamy canvas for seasonal fruits.
 Unlike eggy custards, panna cotta tastes like nothing but fresh milk and cream, plus whatever aromatics or seasonings you choose to add.
 In this case, I've opted for the light and floral aroma of Tahitian vanilla to keep the dairy flavors center stage.

-- 1 Tahitian vanilla bean, split lengthwise, seeds reserved (see note)
+1 Tahitian vanilla bean, split lengthwise, seeds reserved (see notes)

-- 1/4 ounce unflavored gelatin powder (about 2 1/8 teaspoons, though volume may vary by brand; 7g), such as NOW Foods (see note)
+1/4 ounce unflavored gelatin powder (about 2 1/8 teaspoons, though volume may vary by brand; 7g), such as NOW Foods (see notes)